istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 bug in the application.
 The attackers can also be internal, that is, for example, malicious DevOps people inside the organization.

 To prevent the attacks described above, some form of egress traffic control must be applied.
-Let me present it in the following section.
+Let me present egress traffic control in the following section.

 ## The solution: egress traffic control